-The Graduate Program in Physician Assistant Studies is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).
+The Graduate Physician Assistant Program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).

 Student Advisement

 Upon acceptance into the Physician Assistant Program, each student will be assigned a faculty member who will serve as his or her advisor.
 The advisor will offer counsel on issues related to requirements for program completion, the development of long-term plans of study and future professional direction, and academic standing in the program.